yanshuotan/st5209-2024/README.md

 - Midterm Exam: 25%
 - Final Exam: 35%

+## Assignment Policy
+- There will be weekly assignments
+- Assignments are due 23.59 on Mondays after they are uploaded
+- No late sumbmissions will be accepted
+- The two lowest scoring assignments will be dropped

 ## Prerequisites
 - Basic knowledge of statistics, probability, and linear algebra
 - Familiarity with R and Python programming